DCWelch/Funiko/README.md

 - Original Release

 **30 September 2024.
 Version 1.100**
-- Glyph coverage expanded to cover the full GF Latin Core set
+- Glyph set expanded to cover the full GF Latin Core
 - Licensing clarified and updated to OFL
 - Other smaller changes to accomodate Google Font's Fontbakery QA tests